 These are the sorts of things we see in our lives, are they not?
 Times when the western edge of our lives is burning, and before we can regain our bearings, the eastern edge erupts.
 Times when our days are focused on finding enough supplies to survive.
 Times when our lives are so filled with chaos we can’t see our way clear from point A to point B. Times when circumstances give off an eerie glow, when we sleep in shifts as conditions allow, when not just the smell but the smoke itself pervades our homes and maybe even our hearts.
 Times when happiness turns to anxiety and it feels like it will last forever.

 In Montana, forest fires are viewed with a wary understanding.
 Everybody knows that forest fires are periodically necessary to clear out the overgrowth, to thin the trees, to allow sunlight and rain and nutrients to reach the ground again.
 There are some seeds that are not released until the intense heat of a forest fire frees them from their shell.
 If fires never happen, disease can take over the trees.
 If fires never happen, the trees and overgrowth can become so dense that it sets the stage for a catastrophic fire years later.
 It is not a question of it, but when.
 Catastrophic fires cause damage far beyond what’s normal.
 They do not simply clear out the overgrowth, they torch everything in their path.
 They cause destruction that takes years to heal.
 Everybody knows this.
 Every fire season is approached with a cautious eye.
+It has to be, otherwise, it could create a lot of irreparable damage, some that could live with you for a lifetime.
+No wonder more and more people are looking into security features, like these Monitored Alarms, to implement into their homes to ensure that the first sign of smoke can be detected straight away.
+The quicker the fire is detained, the less damage it will cause to you, your family, and your property.
 You know the fires are necessary, but you hope they don’t happen to you.
 You hope one doesn’t hit too close to town, not just because of the life threatening risk they pose to people, animals, and property, but because they are stinky, messy affairs.
 They fill the air with thick, acrid smoke.
 The ash swirls everywhere in a fine mist that’s hard to clean up.
 Life becomes tense with a helpless feeling of watching the encroaching flames and not knowing which direction the wind will shift next.
 Everybody back home in western Montana has a story like this about the fires.
 About the years when the rivers had to be shut down to all recreation because it was too dangerous to be on them.
 Years when little kids and the elderly were advised to stay inside.
 Years when everyone, was advised to stay inside.
 And in some years, when the fire was bad enough, the only thing that put it out was the snow.

 Our lives are like these forest fires.
 I do not believe that God deliberately throws down lightning bolts into our lives, but I do believe that He is with us when they strike.
 With God by our side, we can use these times to clear out the overgrowth and prevent a catastrophic fire later on.
 And there are seeds within us that are not released until the scorching heat of life brings them forth.
 Our lives these days are choked with overgrowth, are they not?
 Sometimes our lives become so dense with busyness and burdens that the sunlight, and the rain, and the nutrients cannot reach the ground.
 Fires present us with an opportunity to clear all that junk out and for the new seeds within us to flourish.